Continuing Student Housing

 - Roommate groups of six and five may be contacted to divide up if there are not enough six- and five-person apartments to meet the number of requests.

 - Students that miss all room selection appointments will be assigned a space by University Housing and will not participate in room selection.

-To cancel your housing before you move in, fill out the cancellation form.
-Go to University Housing in your Cal Poly Portal, then click on Forms.
+To cancel your housing, go to University Housing in your Cal Poly Portal, then click on Housing Cancellations.
 The $500 initial payment is non-refundable.
 The last day to cancel campus housing, and avoid a further financial penalty, is Aug.
 17, 2019.